postmannen/ctrl/doc/src/example_standard_reqclicommandcont.md

-# REQCliCommandCont
+# cliCommandCont

-The **REQCliCommand** and the **REQCliCommandCont** are the same, except for one thing. **REQCliCommand** will wait until wether the method is finished or the methodTimeout kicks in to send the result as one single message. **REQCliCommand** will when a line is given to  either stdout or stderr create messages with that single line in the data field, and send it back to the node where the message originated.
+The **cliCommand** and the **cliCommandCont** are the same, except for one thing. **cliCommand** will wait until wether the method is finished or the methodTimeout kicks in to send the result as one single message. **cliCommand** will when a line is given to  either stdout or stderr create messages with that single line in the data field, and send it back to the node where the message originated.

 ```json
 [